Let's take back our water

 Your private water company has a monopoly in your area and there is no market, you have no choice about the water company you use.
 Privatisation was supposed to mean lower bills and a better service but the opposite has happened.

 Privatisation is a legalised scam.
 Since the 1990s, investment from the privatised English water companies has gone down 15%, and they’ve built up a debt mountain of over £60 billion (paid for by us).
-Meanwhile, shareholders have received £72billion - £2 billion a year on average.
+Meanwhile, shareholders have received £78 billion over the last 35 years.

 The privatised English water companies pour raw sewage into our rivers and seas, which kills fish and wildlife and makes people ill.
 A huge amount of water is leaked away every day.
 Instead of spending money on infrastructure to tackle sewage and leaks, the water companies prioritise their shareholders.
 We rely on Ofwat and the under-funded Environment Agency to slap their wrists when it goes wrong.